ZhgChgLi/ZMediumToMarkdown/README.md

 - By using any of the files available in this repository, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
 - ALL files available here are for EDUCATION and/or RESEARCH purposes ONLY.

-## Container
+## Using Container
 This function is mainly to use the container to run the program.

-- Fist you must have Docker tool.
+1. make sure you have Docker tool.
-- Second cd to folder and type below command.
+2. cd to folder and type below command.
 ```
 $ docker build -t medium_to_markdown . --no-cache